Tag: Right to Land Water and Resources

 Great News for Cambodia’s Mekong River

 By Alex Grossman, Director of Communications Last month, the Cambodian government made the decision to postpone the construction of any new hydropower dams along the Mekong River for the next decade.
-This is a huge victory for activists working against the construction of new development projects, as well as the tens of thousands who rely […]
+This is a huge victory for grassroots groups working against the construction of new development projects, as well as the tens of thousands who […]

 Tune In: What to Watch Now